remmerw/asen/README.md

 }
 ```

-### Find Peer
+### Resolve Peeraddrs

-This section describes how to find a peer via relays in a **libp2p2** network.
+This section describes how to resolve a peer addresses via relays in a **libp2p2** network.

-To find a peer the ID of the peer is required (peerId).
-A peerId is a a 32 bit Ed25519 public key,
+To resolve the peer addresses the ID of the peer is required (peerId).
+A peerId is a a 32 bit
-which will also be used for signing content and authentication.
+Ed25519 public key, which will also be used for signing content and authentication.

 ```
     /**
-     * Find the peer addresses of given target peer ID via the **libp2p** relay mechanism.
+     * Resolve the peer addresses of given target peer ID via the **libp2p** relay mechanism.
      *
-     * @param target the target peer ID which addresses should be retrieved
+     * @param target the target peer ID which addresses should be resolved
      * @param timeout in seconds
-     * @return list of the peer addresses (usually one IPv6 address) */ suspend fun findPeer(target: PeerId, timeout: Long): List<Peeraddr> {
+     * @return list of the peer addresses (usually one IPv6 address) */ suspend fun resolveAddresses(target: PeerId, timeout: Long): List<Peeraddr> {
          ...
     }
 ```